prthiaga/mcrouter-wiki/List-of-Route-Handles.md

  handle in the list, in order, until the first hit reply.
  If all replies result in errors/misses, returns the reply from the last destination in the list.
- **TODO!!!!** What should it do for delete/set?
-Currently the behavior is strange.
  Properties:
  * `children`
  List of child route handles.